GavinSC34/Bushfire-Protection-System/README.md

 <b>PCB</b>

-I used KiCad to design a PCB and SeeedStudio to make a it.
+KiCad was used to design a PCB and SeeedStudio to make a it.
 A unit that lives out in the weather, even if it is in a plastic box, will be prone to corrosion.
-I wanted everything to be as reliable as I could make it.
+Since there is a lot at stake, everything to be as reliable as you could make it.
-If your needs just happen to be close to my design I have a few spare PCB boards.
-I guess most situations will be different – the number of lines, available power and so on.
+If your needs just happen to be close to this design, there are a few spare PCB boards available.
+However most situations will be different – the number of lines, available power and so on.

 <b>The External Circuitry</b>

-I followed the circuit suggested by LarryD in the flyback diode post mentioned above, https://forum.arduino.cc/t/flyback-diode-required-for-relay-board-and-12v-solenoid/422993
+The example follows the circuit suggested by LarryD in the flyback diode post mentioned above, https://forum.arduino.cc/t/flyback-diode-required-for-relay-board-and-12v-solenoid/422993
-The major difference is that I used an 8 channel relay.
-Jaycar provides a datasheet for this XC4418 relay, https://media.jaycar.com.au/product/resources/XC4418_datasheetMain_67843.pdf?_gl=1*1ssimnp*_gcl_au*MTAxNDQ3ODA2My4xNzI1NTA1MzA1 However that doesn’t cover how to connect the external components.
+The major difference is the inclusion of an 8 channel relay.
+(Jaycar provides a datasheet for this, item XC4418.)
 Note that the centre terminal on each channel connects to the +ve, and the leftmost terminal will carry that positive to the solenoid once the relay is activated.

-In my design the ESP32, buck converter (or voltage regulator) and relays are all housed in one box, but the wiring is almost the same.
-Important difference: an eight channel relay takes 12v, so the black and red wires to the relay will come from the battery end of the buck converter.
-Jaycar one to four channel relays use 5v as shown here.
+In the example build the ESP32, buck converter (or voltage regulator) and relays are all housed in one box, but the wiring is almost the same. <i>Important difference: an eight channel relay takes 12v, so the black and red wires to the relay will come from the battery end of the buck converter.</i> Jaycar one to four channel relays use 5v as shown here.

 ![image](https://github.com/user-attachments/assets/fa903b7d-eb2b-4657-95dd-168ee2593b55)

 Attrib: LarryD.

-For eight channels the wiring to each solenoid is repeated in parallel.
+For eight channels the wiring to each solenoid is repeated.
 The detailed illustration below shows the eight channel hookup, the horizontal red +ve wires are connecting each centre pin.
 The lower red wires, when switched, will take the +ve to the solenoids or the pump.
 The dark plugs at the bottom are waterproof connectors.
 Note this is not automotive style +ve and -ve wiring in the connectors.

 ![image](https://github.com/user-attachments/assets/7cb8f9e8-e74d-4acf-b04f-37956c41cec2)